nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 For example, we can create a module named `devices.py` to hold all of our jobs which pertain to devices in Nautobot.
 Within that module, we might define several jobs.
 Each job is defined as a Python class inheriting from `extras.jobs.Job`, which provides the base functionality needed to accept user input and log activity.

+!!! warning
+    Make sure you are _not_ inheriting `extras.jobs.models.Job` instead, otherwise Django will think you want to define a new database model.

 ```python
 from nautobot.extras.jobs import Job